FreeRTOS/FreeRTOS-Plus-TCP/README.md

 Once python is downloaded and installed, you can verify the version from your terminal/command window by typing `python --version`.

-To run the script, you should switch to the FreeRTOS-Plus-TCP directory that was created using the [Cloning this repository](#cloning-this-repository) step above.
+To run the script, you should switch to the FreeRTOS-Plus-TCP directory that was created using the following [instructions](#consume-with-cmake) to download FreeRTOS-Plus-TCP And then run:

-And then run  `python <Path/to/the/script>/GenerateOriginalFiles.py`.
+`python3 GenerateOriginalFiles.py`

 ## To consume FreeRTOS+TCP